corsairmarks/deassimilate_machines/mod/README.md

 ## Known Issues

 This mod overwrites a number of core Stellaris game objects.
-Expect to see thirteen errors in your error.log similar to these: one overridden effect, three preempted events, and nine (!) overridden species rights.
-All of these are necessary to implement the functionality of this mod.
+Expect to see seventeen errors in your error.log similar to these for many types of game object.
+All are necessary to implement the functionality of this mod.

 ```
 [15:38:58][technology.cpp:1176]: Duplicate technology: tech_robomodding_m